jorge-sepulveda/blog/content/posts/2026/05/upgrading-gcp-drives.md

 ### 5. Attach the new drive

 aaaaand now we'll attach the new drive.
 This is a big part.
-There is a field called the `device-name` which is id used to identifying these persistent disks.
+There is a field called the `device-name` which is an id used by GCP to identify persistent disks attached to virtual machines.

 In order for Windows to see the "same device" we need to make sure that the `device-name` of the new disk we are attaching has the same name as the old one.
-When I set up the server, I named it `the-temp-d` but you can also run `gcloud compute instances describe` to get the same info.
+When I set up the server, I named it `the-temp-d` when creating the VM but I also ran `gcloud compute instances describe` to get the same info.
-This is also handy when you have a handful of disks attached.
+This is handy when you have a handful of disks attached and you need to make sure you're looking at the right one.

 ```powershell
 gcloud compute instances attach-disk 'jorge-testing' `